 The Community Action for Safe Speeds (CASS) study offers the opportunity to contribute your thoughts to help create safer journeys on our roads.

-Mid-Western regional Council is working with with the George Institute for Global Health, conducting a study that aims to better understand attitudes toward safe speeds on our community’s roads.
+Mid-Western regional Council is working with the George Institute for Global Health, conducting a study that aims to better understand attitudes toward safe speeds on our community’s roads.

 Phase 1